 Relationship Status (7th graders) – Spring 2021.
 Middle school is a transitional time as many students begin to consider more and more the ideas of relationships, sex, and dating, asking questions like: Who should I date?How should I date?How far is too far?Relationship Status is a 6-week journey beginning February 23rd that challenges 7th graders to consider how God views them and what that means for how they should treat those of the opposite sex.

-Discipleship (High Schoolers) – Fall 2020.
+Discipleship (High Schoolers) – Spring 2021.
 The purpose of our discipleship milestone is to make lifelong disciples of Jesus through developing strong intergenerational relationships between Godly adults and students.
-This is a six-month commitment to meet weekly to get to know each other, encourage one another, and grow together.
+This is a nine-month commitment to meet weekly for mutual encouragement, authentic fellowship, and the development of spiritual maturity.